patrickbrown-io/Tailwinds-Vet-Clinic/README.md

 ## Installation

-Nothing to install, simply visit our Heroku-deployed application [here](https://blooming-anchorage-52775.herokuapp.com/).
 To locally deploy, clone the repo.
-Run 'npm i' for dependency installation and 'npm start' to start the app on localhost:3000
+Run 'npm i' for dependency installation and 'npm start' to start the app on localhost:3000.
+Live deployment coming soon.

 ## Usage